adobe/aio-cli-plugin-cloudmanager/README.md

 > This only works for commands where the environmentId is the **first** argument.

+## Proxy Support

+When used with [Adobe I/O CLI](https://github.com/adobe/aio-cli) 8.2.0 or higher, this plugin can support an HTTP(S) Proxy.
+See [the Adobe I/O CLI release announcement](https://github.com/adobe/aio-cli/releases/tag/8.2.0) for more information.

 ## Exit Codes

 Primarily for scripting application purposes, the following exit codes are used: